ayaohsu/flask_order_management/README.md

 python init_db.py
 ```

-5. I used a Postman client to send requests to the service.
-Please use these following credentials to log into and test the service:
+5. Please use the following credentials to log in and play with the service if you like (I personally use a Postman client to do this):

 | Username    | Password |  Role  |
 | -------- | ------- | ------- |